cthonney/ONIRIX/README.md

 This project is a collaboration between Onirix and The International Institute of Dreams, aimed at exploring the intersection between technology and dreams.

+## Features
+- Onirix, is an advanced AI technology that can analyze and decode your dreams to predict your future.
+  Using cutting-edge machine learning techniques, Onirix can decipher the complex language of dreams, helping users gain a deeper understanding of their own   thoughts, emotions, and experiences.
+Whether you're seeking guidance on your career path, your love life, or your health, Onirix has the potential to       revolutionize the way you understand and interpret your dreams.

+ - DreamVault for storing your  dreams with analysis

+ - Free Onirix hypnosis podcast on the Homepage

 ## Tech Stack

 Our project is built using the following technologies: